Meigs Syndrome

 Serum cancer antigen 125 test

 Other than serum electrolytes and CBC count, the study of interest is the serum cancer antigen 125 (CA-125) test.
-Tumor marker serum levels of CA-125 can be elevated in Meigs syndrome, but the degree of elevation does not correlate with malignancy.
-In fact, a normal CA-125 level does not exclude the possibility of malignancy.[15]
+Tumor marker serum levels of CA-125 can be elevated in Meigs syndrome, but the degree of elevation does not correlate with malignancy.[18]
+In fact, a normal CA-125 level does not exclude the possibility of malignancy.[19]
 The CA-125 level is not used as a screening test.
-Immunohistochemical studies suggest that serum CA-125 elevation in patients with Meigs syndrome is caused by mesothelial expression of the antigen rather than by fibroma.[1]
-The highest reported level of CA-125 after laparotomy is 1808 U/mL.
-This would be a false-positive result.

 Physiologic sources of CA-125 are fetal coelomic epithelium and its derivatives, including the following: